rsksmart/docs-style-guide/README.md

 ### Using the rules

 The Vale rules are published here so that they can be used in any workflow anywhere.
 You can run Vale locally, as part of CI or in a GitHub workflow - all you need is Vale, a configuration file (which you can also copy from this repository) and the Rootstock Styles.
-Two common scenarios are also catered for more directly here, as detailed below.
+Two common scenarios are explained in detail below.